-If your branches have not been updated in the past 7 years, it’s time for an update.
+If your branches haven't been updated in the past 7 years, it’s time for an update.
 With the speed at which clients’ expectations are growing, an outdated branch simply won't cut it.
-And this isn’t just because of the innovations from other retail stores, like Apple and their open store format with tablet-based associates, that is increasing client expectations for their banking provider.
+And this isn’t just because of innovations from other retail stores, like Apple and their open store format with tablet-based associates, that is increasing client expectations.
 Even players in the financial industry (big and small) are making upgrades, just look at the Capital One Café or BCU’s micro branch strategy.

-But what does it actually mean to transform your branch to meet the modern person’s needs?
-There are a few ways to modernize your branch:
+But what does it actually mean to transform your branch in 2022?
+Here are a few ideas to consider:

-The first option is the most obvious: update your branch design.
+The first option is the most basic: update your branch design.

-If your branches look more like a Post Office or DMV than a retail store, this applies to you.
-And no matter how tempting it can be, don’t just put up a new coat of paint and replace the old carpet, then call it a day.
+If your branches still look more like a Post Office or DMV than a retail store, this applies to you.
+And no matter how tempting it can be, don’t just put up a new coat of paint and replace the old carpet and call it a day.
 That will not do the trick and will just cost more down the road.

 A true retail environment is designed with intent, meaning that every piece of the branch serves a purpose or benefits the client or staff members in some way.
 Traditional banking designs, which are cold, boring, and built out of necessity, lack that intent.